 When it comes to stale website content problems, there are three easy solutions.
 Let’s talk about each one in a little bit of detail.

 First, you can always delete your stale content.
 However, if you decide to take this route, make sure you apply a redirect to another page.
-Otherwise, you run the risk of creating a 404, which is considerably worse than a stale article or another piece of content.
+Otherwise, you risk creating a 404, which is considerably worse than a stale article or another piece of content.
 Honestly, you should avoid this method at all costs as it adds considerable and unnecessary risk.

 Another, much, much better solution to stale content problems is to freshen it up.
 Updating a page helps show search engines and users that you care about the piece of content in question.
 It also displays your desire to provide accurate information to your website visitors.
 There are a few ways that you can freshen up your content, including: